 In an article entitled “Doctor Says You Are Cured, But You Still Feel the Pain.
 Borrelia DNA Persistence in Lyme Disease,” Cervantes, from Paul L. Foster School of Medicine, Texas Tech University Health Sciences Center, addresses the persistence of pain as the result of Lyme disease.

 Studies indicate that Borrelia DNA can persist in animals and humans after antibiotic treatment.
 Cervantes cites evidence of persistent DNA found in the joint fluid of arthritis patients after therapy, in endocardial biopsy specimens from patients with dilated cardiomyopathy, and in the urine of antibiotic-treated patients, up to a year after treatment.
-Bb-DNA can persist for long periods of time in some individuals, even after antibiotic therapy,… Click To Tweet
+Bb-DNA can persist for long periods of time in some individuals, even after antibiotic therapy, says author of new study.
+Click To Tweet

 Furthermore, new evidence suggests that persistent bacterial DNA can lead to ongoing symptoms.
 An antimicrobial peptide (AMP) activates TLR9, an innate immune receptor that leads to type-I interferon production.
 That production would translate into symptoms consistent with those typically described by patients suffering from post-treatment Lyme disease syndrome (PTLDS) and explain how illness can persist even in the absence of an active bacterial infection, according to Cervantes.

 Cervantes encourages attention to the use of DNA-binding AMPs to limit chronic manifestations of Lyme disease.
 AMPs may also “increase the ability of human macrophages to efficiently remove extracellular spirochetal DNA,” Cervantes says.